Adhik-6/clinic_appointment_booking/README.md

 - Book appointments as a patient.
 - Log in as doctor (admin).
 - View appointments on a clean table
+- Access the admin panel by adding `/admin-panel` at the home page URL

 ## Contributing